Apr 2022 - Nov 2022

 Process - Develop

-Spacing, sizing, stroke widths, border radius, blur, and opacity values were all systematised and documented - the unglamorous but essential scaffolding that makes a design system feel coherent rather than cobbled together.
+Font scales were rebuilt with proper visual intervals for desktop and mobile, replacing the ad hoc sizing that had piled up.
+Spacing, sizing, stroke widths, border radius, blur, and opacity were all systematised and documented.
+It's the unglamorous scaffolding that makes a system feel coherent rather than cobbled together, which is exactly why it mattered.

 Process - Launch & Test